Bleeplo/unixtekeystrokes/README.md

 # unixtekeystrokes
 Unixtekeystrokes is a custom python module for Linux/Unix systems.
 That allow for custom macros.
 Using xte.

-Rough description of what this script has
+Rough description of what this script has:
--Artificial keystrokes
+1.Artificial keystrokes
--Artificial mouse movements/actions
+2.Artificial mouse movements/actions
--Keystroke detection -> Do this & kill listening -Keystroke 1 -> do something; Keystroke 2 -> Kill listening
+3.Keystroke detection -> Do this & kill listening
+4.Keystroke 1 -> do something; Keystroke 2 -> Kill listening
 ----------------------------------------
 So this does require XTE.
 Here is how to install xautomation on other Linux distros.
 Debian: